django/asgiref/specs/lifespan.rst

 Scope
 '''''

 The lifespan scope exists for the duration of the event loop.

-The scope itself contains basic metadata:
+The scope information passed in ``scope`` contains basic metadata:

 * ``type`` (*Unicode string*) -- ``"lifespan"``.
 * ``asgi["version"]`` (*Unicode string*) -- The version of the ASGI spec.